StanfordLegion/regent-lang.org/reference.md

 tasks cannot be called from Lua/Terra.
 Instead, a Regent program may begin execution of tasks by calling `regentlib.start` with a task argument.
 This task becomes the top-level task in the Regent program, and may call other tasks as desired.
-The call does not return, and is typically placed at the end of a Regent source file.

 {% highlight regent %}
 task main()